Colorful plastic balls in various bright colors like pink, green, orange, and blue, stacked together.

 Edinborough Playpark

-Hannah Scott said: Edinborough Playpark features three separate areas for kids to enjoy: Adventure Peak (a large climbing structure with slides and tunnels), Little Peak (a padded area for toddlers with music elements), and the Great Hall (a gym with bounce house, scooters, and small basketball hoops).
+Edinborough Playpark features three separate areas for kids to enjoy: Adventure Peak (a large climbing structure with slides and tunnels), Little Peak (a padded area for toddlers), and the Summit (a gym with bounce house, scooters, and small basketball hoops).
 Admission grants access to all areas.

 Minneapolis, MN